-The Great Barrier Reef in Australia is among the most famous diving spots in the world.
+The Great Barrier Reef in Australia is among the most famous diving spots in the world with trolling motors too.
 It is the largest reef system in the world and is a good place to explore for new and experienced divers.
 The biodiversity is the main attraction of the reef, which has numerous locations where divers can visit.

 The Great Barrier Reef covers 350,000 square kilometers and is the only living structure visible from outer space.
 According to Fishermen’s Angle, it is home to 1,500 species of fish, including: